adamk22/base-camp/README.md

 ## TODO

--   Remove template files
 -   Refactor admin code in config
 -   Alternative dist folder with prod/dev flag/environments (webpack, eg: dist-dev)
 -   Remove or refactor the purgeCss webpack module?
--	Add wp ajax?

 A gentle warning.
 This fork has undocumented changes.
 Use at own risk.
 Will document it better when I have the time :-)